christianfriedl/Mapitor/README.md

     * text nodes
     * arrows
     * areas
+* Areas are the only node type that can contain other nodes (including other areas).
 * Nodes are bound to widgets.
 * Layouts are done via layouters.
 * Widgets are painted by painters.